ram-jayapalan/filesplit/README.md

-# README #

-File split made easy for python programmers.
+File split made easy for python programmers!

 A python module that can split files of any size into multiple chunks, with optimum use of memory and without compromising on performance.
 The module determines the splits based on the new line character in the file, therefore not writing incomplete